 (d) The Securities and Exchange Commission declared our first registration statement, which we filed on Form S-1 (Registration No. 333-86738) under the Securities Act of 1933 in connection with the initial public offering of our common stock, effective on June 11, 2003.
-Under this registration statement, we registered 6,900,000 shares of our common stock, including 900,000 shares subject to the underwriters' over-allotment option, with an aggregate public offering price of \$96.6 million.
-FormFactor registered 6,505,305 of these shares on its behalf and 394,695 of these shares on behalf of certain stockholders of FormFactor, including a director and officers of FormFactor.
+Through this registration statement, we registered 6,505,305 shares on our behalf and 394,695 shares on behalf of certain stockholders of FormFactor.
+All of the shares of our common stock that we registered were sold for an aggregate public offering price of \$96.6 million.
+The net proceeds to us after paying underwriting discounts and commissions and offering costs was approximately \$82.2 million.
+In addition, the selling stockholders paid approximately \$2.7 million to us from their net proceeds in the offering to repay loans from us.